sultaniman/picasso/README.md

 cp -R skills/* ~/.agents/skills/
 ```

-Claude Code picks them up on the next session.
-To install a single skill, copy
-just its directory.
+To install a single skill, copy just its directory.

 ## Skills